ZencareJake/slack-updates/README.md

 - A `clear` functionality to clear your status
 - Automation to run the app at certain times of the day
 - Automation to run the app when certain actions take place
 - Update presence
-- Include ability to pause notifications
+- ✅ Include ability to pause notifications - Completed January 23rd, 2025